twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 The resulting scores that we use for each note are the note intercept terms $i_n$.
 These scores on our current data give an approximately Normal distribution, where notes with the highest and lowest intercepts tend to have factors closer to zero.

 In general, we set the thresholds to achieve a “Helpful” status at 0.40, including less than 10% of the notes, and our threshold to achieve a “Not Helpful” status at $-0.05 - 0.8 \* abs(f_n)$.
+We also require that "Helpful" notes have $abs(f_n) < 0.50$ to identify notes that may lack broad support despite having an intercept $i_n > 0.40$.
-We also apply "Not Helpful" status to notes based on the upper bound of the uncertainty interval of their intercept (at $-0.04$) as defined in the [Modeling Uncertainty](#modeling-uncertainty) section, in addition to applying "Helpful" status to notes with a lower bound of their uncertainty interval of their intercept of at least $0.31$.
+We assign "Not Helpful" status to additional notes based on the upper bound of the uncertainty interval of their intercept (at $-0.04$) as defined in the [Modeling Uncertainty](#modeling-uncertainty) section.
 The [Tag Outlier Filtering](#tag-outlier-filtering) section describes an extension to the general thresholds.

 This approach has a few nice properties: